DeadDude-glitch/USB_Vaccum/README.md

 authorization required: normal user

 ### scheduleTask.bat
-this file creates 2 scheduled tasks when the professor gives his lecture, and creates the directory where all the files will be copied to.
+this file creates 2 scheduled tasks that start the dataHarvest script when the professor gives his lecture, and creates the directory where all the files will be copied to.

 authorization required: admin